Wednesday, June 5, 2024

 The barrier is called cyclic because it can be re-used after the waiting threads are released.

-Note that CyclicBarrier was introduced in Java 5 along with other concurrent classes like CountDownLatch, ConcurrentHashMap, CopyOnWriteArrayList, BlockingQueue with in java.util.Concurrent package.
+Note that CyclicBarrier was introduced in Java 5 along with other concurrent classes like CountDownLatch, ConcurrentHashMap, CopyOnWriteArrayList, BlockingQueue with in the java.util.Concurrent package.

 CyclicBarrier class constructors